Research

 Presentations: RGS Doctoral Conference, AMSE PhD Seminar, MicroLab Seminar (UAB), Mediterranean Game Theory Symposium 2024, CEAFE/MWET, PET 2024, LAGV 2024, SSCW 2024, SING19.

-Abstract: Political campaigns influence how voters prioritize issues, which in turn impacts electoral outcomes.
-In this paper, we study the strategic incentives driving candidates to emphasize specific issues, determining when and why a topic dominates the campaign.
-We model an electoral competition between two office-motivated candidates and derive a general measure of the issue-specific advantages that candidates can hold, based on their platforms and characteristics.
-We show that candidates face conflicting incentives: while they wish to emphasize their comparative advantage, an advantaged candidate seeks to broaden the campaign to solidify his lead, whereas the disadvantaged candidate attempts to narrow the electoral discourse.
-Consequently, we find that campaigns can be unbalanced and in extreme cases, be reduced to a single dimension.
+Abstract: Political campaigns influence how voters prioritize issues and thereby impact electoral outcomes.
+This paper examines the strategic incentives driving candidates to emphasize specific issues and explains when and why a topic dominates the campaign.
+We model electoral competition between two office-motivated candidates and derive a general measure of issue-specific advantages that candidates hold, based on their platforms and characteristics.
+We show that candidates face conflicting incentives: while they seek to highlight their comparative advantages, the advantaged candidate broadens the campaign to consolidate his lead, whereas the disadvantaged candidate narrows the electoral discourse, potentially reducing the campaign to a single dimension.

 Work in Progress